 At PetCure Oncology, our goal is to educate pet owners about pet cancer.
 In this article, we will address common pet cancer rumors, myths, and questions we hear from pet owners to get to the truth about pet cancer.
 Still, we can’t stress enough that you should always consult your veterinarian when it comes to your pet’s health.

 The Internet offers many resources to help you understand your pet’s health.
 The problem with finding information online is that many resources are either outdated or not credible.
 Although the World Wide Web is a great resource, it should never replace the information you receive from your veterinarian.
 Your doctor can more accurately assess your pet’s health by completing an in-person physical exam, reviewing the medical history, and having an in-depth conversation with you about any changes in behavior, diet, exercise, and so on.

-True or False: Common beliefs about cancer in pets
+True or False: Common beliefs about pet cancer

 1. I heard microchipping could cause cancer in dogs and cats.

 As microchipping is becoming more common and promoted by veterinarians and animal shelters, we have begun hearing rumors that microchipping can cause cancer.
 These have stemmed from reports that laboratory mice and rats developed foreign body-induced tumors.
 However, the mice and rats in question were already being used in cancer studies.

 “Tumors associated with microchips in two dogs and two cats have been reported, but in at least one dog and one cat the tumor could not be directly linked to the microchip itself (and may have been caused by something else) [ . . . ] based on our review of the studies, the risk that your animal will develop cancer due to its microchip is very, very low, and is far outweighed by the improved likelihood that you will get your animal back if it becomes lost.